Meet the Politician Fighting for the Rights of California Vegans

 Do you think your average constituent is aware of this?

-When Paul Koretz was asked if his constituency were aware of the benefits that can come from embracing the vegan eating lifestyle; he replied “I guess only a reasonable percentage of vegans and vegetarians are aware, but not the average person, t’s part of the education that has to be done around climate change”.
+When politician Paul Koretz was asked if his constituency were aware of the benefits that can come from embracing vegans eating lifestyle; he replied “I guess only a reasonable percentage of vegans and vegetarians are aware, but not the average person, t’s part of the education that has to be done around climate change”.

 Some people also think vegetables aren’t healthy but these people are just in the minority.
 The benefits of vegetables are enormous and it is recommended by doctors that it should form a major part of human diet.